-For this set up I will just use a Mac connected to my home network.
+For the first (headless) set up I will just use a Mac connected to my home network.
 I didn’t have an additional keyboard or a mouse.

-The only problems that arose for me was when I didn’t input the code exactly correctly.
-So make sure to couble check everything.
+The only problems that arose for me were when I didn’t input the code exactly correctly.
+So make sure to double check everything.
 The total time for this build was around 3 hours but you can hopefully do it much faster by reading through this quick tutorial.

-Remember this is just a guide to get you going .
-At the end you will have a worknig timelapese rig that you can install wherever you like.
+Remember this is just a guide to get you going.
+At the end, you will have a working time-lapse rig that you can install wherever you like.
 You will need to arrange some sort of case and get the location, permissions etc.

 1. Install raspbian on your micro sd card using your computer.

-Unzip the package by double clicking on it in your Downlaods folder.
+Unzip the package by double-clicking on it in your Downloads folder.

-Double click the file to un-zip it and insert the micro SD card into the mac using a dongle or adapter.
-Format it as a MS-DOS (FAT) disk using disk utility.
+Double-click the file to unzip it and insert the micro SD card into the mac using a dongle or adapter.
+Format the SD as a FAT32 drive.
+On a mac, this is denoted as MS-DOS (FAT) disk within the disk utility app.

 Launch Terminal on your mac and type “cd Downloads” this will navigate to your Downloads directory.
 You can type “pwd” to confirm this.
 See below for a list of handy terminal commands if you are not familiar with basic bash commands.